-There is unanimous agreement among organizations surveyed internationally that GDPR compliance in programmatic is important.
-As the survey data indicates (see below), there is a concern across all elements of data privacy: data collection, consumer consent and data security, with the top concern being the quantity and quality of the data collected under GDPR compliance.
+There is unanimous agreement among European organizations surveyed that GDPR compliance in programmatic is important.
+As the survey data indicates (see below), there is concern across all elements of data privacy: data collection, consumer consent, and data security, with the top concern being the quantity and quality of the data collected under GDPR compliance.

-However, this data illustrates that there isn't one area of focus but rather an overall concern with compliance.
-This is likely the result of nebulous guidelines and most organizations are struggling with what constitutes compliance.
+However, this data illustrates that there isn't one area of focus but an overall concern with compliance.
+This is likely because guidelines are somewhat nebulous, and most organizations are struggling with what constitutes compliance.
 Across the globe, the interpretation of privacy guidelines has varied, with no consistent governing body to monitor implementation.
-The result is that things have been left open to interpretation.
-"The guidelines were intentionally left vague because there is no governance model, so it is left up to the organization to decide how to interpret things.
+The result is that things have been left to interpretation.
+"The guidelines were intentionally left vague because there is no governance model so it is left up to the organization to decide how to interpret things.
 As a result, I think we are all handling things a little differently," shared a digital executive.
-As these regulations became a reality, many organizations felt ill-prepared and, even two years later, lack clarity.
+As these regulations became reality, many organizations felt ill-prepared and even two years later, lack clarity.

-Top Concerns in Targeting Users in Digital Ads -Europe and LatAm Average
+Top Concerns in Targeting Users in Digital Ads -EU